lgreski/datasciencectacontent/markdown/makeItRun.md

 # Strategy for the Programming Assignments: make it work, make it right, make it fast

-Hello everyone.
-As class participants work on the *R Programming* assignments, a variety of strategies to solve problems in R will be discussed on the Discussion Forum.
-As of day two, people are already asking questions about the "right" way to do things in R.
+As class participants work on the *R Programming* assignments, a variety of strategies to solve problems in R will be discussed on the Discussion Forums.
+Usually people are already asking questions about the "right" way to do things in R within the first few days of Week 1.

 For those of you who don't have prior programming experience, I thought I'd share an old programming aphorism -- "Make it work, make it right, make if fast."
 Background on this programming truism may be found at [http://c2.com/cgi/wiki?MakeItWorkMakeItRightMakeItFast](http://c2.com/cgi/wiki?MakeItWorkMakeItRightMakeItFast).